jnaidu/Identity/approve_a_pending_user_request.md

 4. Under **new user request section**, select the radio button below Approve column to approve the request, or select the radio button below Reject column, enter the rejection reason to reject the request. ![](1-4.png)
 5. Click Submit Decision.
 ![](1-5.png)

+## Result:
+You have successfully submitted your decision.